temporalio/documentation/docs/java/how-to-define-a-query-in-java.md

 ```

 Query methods can take in any number of input parameters which can be used to limit the data that is returned.

+Use the Query method names to send and receive Queries.

 Query methods must never change any Workflow state including starting Activities or blocking threads in any way.